R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Prerequisites

-* You need JDK 17.
-You can download JDK 17 [here](https://www.oracle.com/java/technologies/downloads/).
+* You need JDK 17, which you can download [here](https://www.oracle.com/java/technologies/downloads/).

 ## Compile the sample application